vr0n/talist/README.md

 Due Dates are now implemented.
 You can now add due dates to your items and view all of our items (regardless of board) in due date order.

+Views are now implemented.
+There are currently only two views available:
+Default and Due Date view.
+You can use `j`/`k` to switch between them.

 If an item does not have a due date, it will not be included in the list of items that have due dates.